MazeMap/URL-API/URL-API.md

 viewtype=identifier&view=<Customer defined ID>
 ```

-To center the starting point of the path defined above (instead of centering the path which is default):
+To center the starting point of a path (instead of centering the path, which is default):

 ```
 http://use.mazemap.com/?campusid=1&viewtype=point&view=10.40290,63.41860,0&starttype=point&start=10.40290,63.41860,0&desttype=identifier&dest=322-620